Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Will O Wisp.md

 # [[5.
 Mechanics\Bestiary\Undead\Will O Wisp.md|Will-o'-Wisp]]
 *Source: Monster Manual p.
 301, Curse of Strahd.
 Available in the SRD.*

+Will-o'-wisps are malevolent, wispy balls of light that haunt lonely places and battlefields, bound by dark fate or dark magic to feed on fear and despair.

+## Hope and Doom

+Will-o'-wisps look like bobbing lantern lights in the distance, although they can choose to alter their colors, or wink out completely.
+When they activate their lights, will-o'-wisps offer hope, hinting of safety to creatures that follow them.

+Will-o'-wisps lure unwary creatures into quicksand pits, monster lairs, and other dangerous places so that they can feed on the suffering of their prey and revel in their death screams.
+An evil being that falls prey to a will-o'-wisp might become a wisp itself, its woeful spirit coalescing above its lifeless corpse like a flickering flame.

+### Consumed by Despair

+Will-o'-wisps are the souls of evil beings that perished in anguish or misery as they wandered forsaken lands permeated with powerful magic.
+They thrive in swampy bogs and bone-strewn battlefields where the oppressive weight of sorrow stoops even heavier than the low-hanging mist and fog.
+Trapped in these desolate places of lost hope and memory, will-o'-wisps lure other creatures toward dismal fates and feed on their misery.

+## Agents of Evil

+Will-o'-wisps rarely speak, but when they do, their voices sound like faint or distant whispers.
+In the miserable domains they haunt, will-o'-wisps sometimes form symbiotic relationships with their wicked neighbors.
+Hags, oni, black dragons, and evil cultists work with will-o'-wisps to draw creatures into ambush.
+As their evil allies surround and slaughter creatures, the wisps hover above them, drinking the agony of a last breath and savoring the sensation as the light of life goes out in a creature's eyes.

+## Undead Nature

+A will-o'-wisp doesn't require air, drink, or sleep.

 ```statblock
 "name": "Will-o'-Wisp"
 "size": "Tiny"